EOSC-synergy/ssh-oidc/pam-ssh-oidc.md

 Install with either
 - `apt-get install pam-ssh-oidc-autoconfig`
-- `yum install pam-ssh-oidc-autoconfig` or
+- `yum install pam-ssh-oidc-autoconfig`

+or

 - `apt-get install pam-ssh-oidc`
 - `yum install pam-ssh-oidc`

-The installation will modify `/etc/pam.d/sshd` to add support for pam-ssh-oidc.
-The pam module is configured in `/etc/pam.d/pam-ssh-oidc-config.ini`
+The pam module itself is configured in `/etc/pam.d/pam-ssh-oidc-config.ini`, the default pointing to the `motley-cue` instance, which is assumed to be on localhost.

 You can verify it's working by `ssh <anything>@<hostname you installed on>` You should be prompted with